A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Introduction

 Against the above background, our contributions are summarized as follows:

-\begin{enumerate} \item The joint signal detection and target response estimation problem in uplink ISAC systems is investigated, and a general framework called the flexible projection (FP)-type receiver with a tradeoff factor is introduced.
+\begin{enumerate} \item We consider two types of uplink ISAC systems that employ different communication channel acquisition protocols.
+We then investigate the joint signal detection and target response estimation problem in uplink ISAC systems and introduce a general framework termed the FP-type receiver with a tradeoff factor.
 In the proposed FP-type receiver, the communication signal is detected using a reconstructed signal formed by combining two signal components of the received signal: one from the complement space of the radar waveform and the other from the signal space of the radar waveform, where the tradeoff factor controls the ratio of the signal space component.
-Then, the FP-type receiver performs the target response estimation by subtracting the estimated communication signal from the received signal. \item We show that decreasing the tradeoff factor increases the signal-to-interference-plus-noise ratio (SINR) of the signal detection problem but also amplifies the undesired correlation between the received signals.
-Then, the pairwise error probabilities (PEPs) of the FP-type receiver is studied for the maximum likelihood (ML) detector and zero-forcing (ZF) detector, respectively.
-The derived results reveal that the optimal tradeoff factor is determined according to the communication signal detection algorithm as well as the power of the S\&C signal and the noise. \item Building upon a MIMO signal detection algorithm using homotopy optimization, we propose the dynamic FP (DFP)-type receiver.
+The FP-type receiver then performs target response estimation by subtracting the estimated communication signal from the received signal. \item We show that decreasing the tradeoff factor increases the signal-to-interference-plus-noise ratio (SINR) of the signal detection problem, while also amplifying the undesired correlation between the received signals.
+Then, the pairwise error probabilities (PEPs) of the FP-type receiver are studied for the maximum likelihood (ML) detector and zero-forcing (ZF) detector, respectively.
+The overall performance loss of a specific detector compared to the communication-only systems is characterized by the computation loss (C-Loss) and the mutual interference loss (MI-Loss). \item Building on a MIMO signal detection algorithm based on homotopy optimization, we propose the DFP-type receiver.
 The proposed algorithm transforms the formulated signal detection problem into a continuous optimization problem.
-By adjusting the tradeoff factor in each iteration, the DFP-type receiver provide a smoother approximation to the original joint signal detection and target estimation problem and offer superior environmental adaptability compared to the traditional FP-type receiver. \item Finally, two extensions are discussed to enhance the performance of the uplink ISAC receiver.
-The first is the parallel DFP (PDFP)-type receiver, which employ multiple DFP-type receivers to further improve their environmental adaptability.
-The second extension involves the block structure of the uplink ISAC receiver, which uses prior information about the target to enhance the receiver's performance.
+By adjusting the tradeoff factor in each iteration, the DFP-type receiver provides a smoother approximation to the original joint signal detection and target estimation problem and offers superior environmental adaptability compared to the traditional FP-type receiver. \item Simulation results demonstrate the effectiveness of the proposed design.
+The angle estimation error and the bit error rate (BER) of the proposed DFP-type receiver are smaller than those of the projection-type receiver and the SIC-type receiver.
+Finally, we show that the length of the jointly processed signal should scale linearly with the number of antennas.

 \end{enumerate}